Updated: 14th July 2020

 - We were able to complete the Angel Tree Mothers’ Day programme as normal, and received much positive feedback from both young people in prison and prison Chaplains.

-- All Sycamore Tree courses are currently postponed.
-We are looking at what we can do to prepare for when restrictions are lifted, including moving training online so that new Group Facilitators can be trained and ready.
+- Some Sycamore Tree courses are now being invited to resume, under restricted circumstances (see above).
+Most remain postponed.
+We are looking at what we can do to prepare for when restrictions are further lifted, including moving training online so that new Group Facilitators can be trained and ready.

 - At this time, when all social visits have stopped, our letter writing ministry, Letter Link, is more important than ever.
 We are working with Chaplaincies to see how we can expand this programme, and are offering online training to current volunteers.